jomartin-999/spring-session-for-vmware-gemfire/documentation/spring_session_landing_page.md

 ### 1.0.0

-* Initial Spring Session For VMware GemFire for VMware GemFire, still dependent on Spring Session For Apache Geode
+* Initial Spring Session For VMware GemFire release, still dependent on Spring Session For Apache Geode

 ## Add Spring Data for VMware GemFire to a Project